 The second wave.
 These start to arrive from the end of May and into the first half of June.
 These are the ones you are after.
 These are 2-3 year old birds looking for a nest site.
 They are definitely attracted by the CD/mp3 calls and will fly up to an investigate wherever the sound is coming from.
 Try and place your speakers as near as you can to your box and play it as loud as you can (with neighbours agreement).
 Play whenever the weather is calm.
 Avoid wet and windy days as swifts don’t prospect for new nest sites in bad weather.
 Best times to play your CD/mp3 is from 6 -11am and again from 8-10pm.
 If you’re lucky enough to attract a pair they will spend the rest of the summer building a new nest ready for next year.

 The third wave.
 These arrive in the middle of July.
 They are yearlings returning for the first time.
 They are interested in joining a colony and will visit several in the local area to suss out the best ones.
-They might even enter one of your boxes and stay for a short while, but they won’t start nest building until the following year.
+They might even enter one of your boxes, roosting in it until they leave in August, but they won’t start nest building until the following year.
 They are also attracted by the CD/mp3, so play as described above.

 Swift boxes made using my designs

 Here are a few photos of swift nest boxes based on my designs that have been made and installed by fellow swift enthusiasts around the UK.
 For more see Photos of your Swifts Boxes page.